-Soapbox Science is a public outreach platform that promotes women working in science and the research that they do.
-The events turn public spaces into an area for learning and debate in the spirit of “Hyde Park’s Speaker’s Corner”.
-Soapbox Science encourages scientists to explain their research to members of the public using non-traditional methods (for example, there is no use of a projector or slides).
+A soapbox event turns a public space into an area for learning and debate, in the spirit of “Hyde Park’s Speaker’s Corner”.
+Soapbox Science encourages scientists to explain their research to the public using non-traditional methods (there is no use of a projector or slides).

-It brings the opportunity to meet and interact with scientists in places you wouldn’t normally expect, and it increases the visibility of women in science.
+It provides an opportunity for the general public to meet and interact with scientists in places they would not normally expect, and can help raise awareness about specific themes or issues, such as increasing the visibility of women in science.